58% of businesses are now piloting co-creation projects to help drive innovation.

 Another example of an industry behemoth constantly looking for new ways to innovate, General Mills is committed to customer co-creation.

-General Mills already has a sizeable market share both in the United States and elsewhere, and includes well-known brands like Cheerios, Wheaties, Old El Paso, and Betty Crocker in its portfolio.
+General Mills already has a sizable market share both in the United States and elsewhere and includes well-known brands like Cheerios, Wheaties, Old El Paso, and Betty Crocker in its portfolio.

 Way back in 2007, the company created the General Mills Worldwide Innovation Network to enhance its customer collaboration by teaming up with entrepreneurial networks, startup accelerators, and talented individuals.

 With this network, General Mills actively seeks suggestions for new concepts and product lines.
-The process is open to anyone: customers and company employees can submit product proposals, and these will be vetted for potential adoption.
+The process is open to anyone: customers and company employees can submit product proposals before being vetted for potential adoption.

 This approach has been a huge success so far, allowing General Mills to make a range of changes to its product line and packaging process.
 Alongside this approach, the company has also cultivated a list of scientists and technologists to help with new product development.

 With $31 billion U.S. dollars in global sales for 2018, Coca-Cola is sitting at the top of the heap when it comes to beverages.
 However, it isn’t happy to just continue churning out the same products.
 Instead, Coca-Cola is investing in customer co-creation in local markets.

 For example, as of late 2018, Coca-Cola has entered a co-creation experiment with customers to make sure its Southeast Asia product strategy reflects the tastes of the region and its people.